IBM-Cloud/docs/pricing/index.md

 ##What it costs
 {: #what_it_costs}

 Charges vary depending on the resources used by a particular service, runtime, container, virtual server, or support option.
 The resources can be the number of API calls, the number of instances, memory, storage, and so on. {{site.data.keyword.Bluemix_notm}} also provides detailed cost estimators, and a down-to-the-penny cost calculator to help you plan for charges.
-You can check the actual cost after you build your apps by using the *Usage details* view.
+You can check the actual cost after you build your apps by using the *Usage Dashboard* view.
 For more detailed information about charges, see [How you are charged](index.html#charges).

 ##Promo code